Protocol

 Pricing

-The price of a DERP is adjusted based on the skew factor and a parameter called the price skew sensitivity (currently set at 0.1).
+The pricing of a DERP is adjusted based on the based on the oracle price (reflecting the underlying asset.)

-The price of a single contract is calculated as:
+The prices of a single contract are calculated as:

 Where P_oracle is the price of the underlying asset as determined by the oracle.